kevinfrei/EMP/README.md

 ### UI Improvements
 * Render proces needs an image cache or view virtualization (maybe both)
 * Improve the views for Artists (and Albums, and probably Songs too)
+* Playlist reordering with drag & drop
+* Handle single & double clicking from Now Playing with onClick timeouts

 ## Stuff to remember